SaravananRajaraman/learn/ES6-The_Right_Parts/let Vs var Vs const.md

 		//i
 	}

-	//const : The value can't be
+	//const : A const is varable can't be reassigned

 	function foo(x,y){
 		if(x>y){
 			{